-While searching for a mine that we had read about in the documents, but had not yet found, we came across something quite unusual.
+While searching for a lost mine that we had read about in the documents, but had not yet found, we came across something quite unusual.

 We were moving in the direction of a gorge carved by water, with very steep, steep and well-smoothed walls.